M4GNV5/PointerScript/LanguageDoc.md

 ```

 ## ScopeStatement
 Variables and stack allocations within a scoped statement won't be available outside the statement.
-Please note that all statements (except `foreach`) dont create a scope by themselves so doing stack allocations within a loop (e.g. by doing `var buff{1024};`) is probably a bad idea
+Please note that all statements dont create a scope by themselves so doing stack allocations within a loop (e.g. by doing `var buff = new_stack array{1024};`) is probably a bad idea
 ```js
 //'scoped' '{' StatementList '}'
 var myPublicVar = 42;